 Ulaanbaatar - Occupying one-third of the country's population, the capital of Mongolia is also its largest city.
 Ulaanbaatar was built along the Tuul Gol River and is surrounded by picturesque mountains with the centre of the city largely occupied by Soviet-style high-rise apartments.
+Most of the population prefer to live on the outskirts of the city in the traditional Ger (circular felt tent), which happens to be the most identifiable symbol of the country.
+Situated on the rolling foothills of the Bogd Mountain, Ulaanbaatar possesses a long and unique history since its establishment in 1639.

-Day 3: Ulaanbaatar Meals: B, L, D
+Day 3: Ulaanbaatar